 “In programming Monarch slaves, mirrors are used a great deal.
 Within the Monarch slave’s mind, countless mirror images are made.
 The slave sees thousands of mirrors everywhere in their mind.”

 – Fritz Springmeier, The Illuminati Formula to Create a Mind Control Slave

-The slaves then goes through another mirror and ends in another VERY symbolic scene: A room that solely consists of dualistic black and white patterns.
+The slaves then go through another mirror to end up in another VERY symbolic scene: A room that solely consists of dualistic black and white patterns.

 The video clearly shows that the scenes of dissociation are happening in the slave’s mind.

 All of this leads to the ultimate goal of Monarch programming: The fracturing of the core persona and the creation of new ones.

 Almost every single frame of “Insane” is filled with imagery associated with and used in MK programming.
 While the song is about them being “insane”, we clearly see that there is a lot more going on there.
 The singers are actively being hypnotized, monitored and controlled to dissociate from reality.
 Combined with occult symbolism, the video gives a complete picture of what MK culture is all about.